Meet Our Team

 Amy Pacheco BS, CHW

-Amy Pacheco, joined the SEAHEC team in 2022 as a Community Health worker, born and raised in Tucson.
+Joined the SEAHEC team in 2022 as a Community Health worker, born and raised in Tucson.
 In this role, she's provided health education to rural, underserved, and border communities across various Arizona counties.
-Amy received her Bachelors in Nutritional Science: Dietetics Emphasis from the University of Arizona.
+Amy received her Bachelor's Degree in Nutritional Science: Dietetics Emphasis from the University of Arizona.

-"Every day I strive to be the person each community member, asylum seeker, immigrant family who I speak to needs.
+patients!
+"Every day I strive to be the person each community member who I speak to needs.
 Kindness at the end of the day is the best medicine."

 Community Health Worker